FDio/vpp/docs/troubleshooting/reportingissues/reportingissues.rst

 line before restarting VPP.

 Vpp core files often appear enormous, but they are invariably sparse.
-Gzip compresses them to manageable sizes.
+Using a compression tool reduces them to a manageable sizes.
 A multi-GByte corefile often compresses to 10-20 Mbytes.
+Gzip will be available on most system, but is usually the worst option in terms of speed. zstd or lz4 are usually much faster and handle sparse files by default.

-When decompressing a vpp core file, we suggest using "dd" as shown to create a sparse, uncompressed core file:
+When decompressing a vpp core file with gzip, we suggest using "dd" as shown to create a sparse, uncompressed core file:

 .. code-block:: console

    $ zcat vpp_core.gz | dd conv=sparse of=vpp_core

+Other compression tools handle sparse files by default, checkout their man pages and documentation.

 Please remember to put compressed core files in accessible places.